blab/cartography/README.md

 ```
 and let the build run.
 The JSON tree will be in the created "auspice" directory named "zika-cartography_tree.json".

-For H3N2 Ha influenza, naviate into the "seasonal-flu-nextstrain" directory in your shell, and type
+For H3N2 Ha influenza, navigate into the "seasonal-flu-nextstrain" directory in your shell, and type

 ```
 snakemake -p --cores 1 --use-conda